ultrasupernew/sockrage/README.md

 ##Deploy with ![Alt text](https://d3oypxn00j2a10.cloudfront.net/0.13.0/img/nav/docker-logo-loggedout.png)

-You can avoid server configuration and simply deploy sockrage with Docker.
+You can avoid server configuration and simply deploy Sockrage with Docker.
-We provide a docker container that will setup Sockrage without any needed nodeJS, NPM or mongoDB installation and configuration.
+We provide a Docker container that will setup Sockrage without any needed nodeJS, NPM or mongoDB installation and configuration.

 Building image
 ```